vheikkiniemi/BasicsOfWebDevelopment2025S/Assignments/Task-I.md

-# Task I — Build a Rental Business Landing Page
+# Task I: Build a Rental Business Landing Page

 > [!NOTE]
 > The material was created with the help of ChatGPT and Copilot.